team-approx-bayes/ivon-experiments/readme.md

 # IVON Experiments

-This repository contains the source code for the experiments presented in the paper
+This repository contains the source code for the experiments presented in the following paper:

 ----